-GLRA4 (Glycine Receptor, Alpha 4) is a Protein Coding gene.
-Diseases associated with GLRA4 include hyperekplexia.
-Among its related pathways are Ca-dependent events and Ion channel transport.
-GO annotations related to this gene include chloride channel activity and glycine binding.
-An important paralog of this gene is GABRR1.
+GLRA4 (Glycine Receptor Alpha 4) is a Protein Coding gene.
+Diseases associated with GLRA4 include Pelizaeus-Merzbacher Disease.
+Among its related pathways are DAG and IP3 signaling and Ligand-gated ion channel transport.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and glycine binding.
+An important paralog of this gene is GLRA2.

 UniProtKB/Swiss-Prot for GLRA4 Gene

 Glycine receptors are ligand-gated chloride channels.
 Channel opening is triggered by extracellular glycine.
 Channel opening is also triggered by taurine and beta-alanine.
 Plays a role in the down-regulation of neuronal excitability.
 Contributes to the generation of inhibitory postsynaptic currents.